 - a handful of flaked almonds, toasted in a dry pan for 2-3 minutes over a medium heat, until lightly browned

-- Soak the cashews.
-Cover the cashew nuts in warm water and leave to soak – preferably for at least 45 minutes.
+- Cover the cashew nuts in warm water and leave to soak for at least 45 minutes, and no more than 16 hours.

 - Heat a small frying pan over a medium heat.
-Add the whole spices (cardamom seeds, cumin seeds and coriander seeds) and dry fry for 1 – 2 minutes, or until they release a fragrant aroma.
+Add the whole spices (cardamom seeds, cumin seeds, coriander seeds and black peppercorns) and dry fry for 1 – 2 minutes, or until they release a fragrant aroma.
 Tip into a spice grinder and grind until finely ground (if you do not have a spice grinder, then use a pestle and mortar or the small bowl of a food processor).

-- Fry the onion & spices.
-Add the onion, salt and remaining cooking oil.
+- Fry the onion & paste.
+Heat the cooking oil in a heavy-based casserole over a medium-high heat.
+Add the onion and salt.
 Cook until the onion is lightly browned, stirring occasionally – about 8 minutes.

 - Simmer the sauce.
 Add the water and yoghurt (if using), and stir until blended.
 Turn up the heat until the sauce begins to simmer.
-Return the chicken to the casserole, and stir until evenly coated in sauce.
+Add the chicken, and stir until evenly coated in sauce.
 Simmer, uncovered, for 10-15 minutes, until the chicken is cooked and the sauce is thickened.
 Reduce the heat if necessary, and stir frequently to stop the sauce from sticking to the bottom.

 - Transfer into a serving dish and sprinkle over the toasted flaked almonds.